SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU20.md

 When you opened a service card, in some rare cases, no breadcrumbs would be displayed.

-#### SLAnalytics: Problem when the SLNet connection got lost while resetting data sources [ID_37402]
+#### SLAnalytics: Problem when the SLNet connection got lost while resetting the data sources [ID_37402]

 <!-- MR 10.2.0 [CU20]/10.3.0 [CU8] - FR 10.3.11 -->

-During initialization, in some cases, an error could occur in SLAnalytics when the SLNet connection got lost while resetting data sources.
+An error could occur in SLAnalytics when the SLNet connection got lost while resetting the data sources.

 #### DataMiner Cube: Numbers with decimals would not be displayed in context menus [ID_37420]